prey/gdpr_rails/README.md

 as `gem 'gdpr_rails'`

-Then in yout application.rb require the policy_manager lib with
+Then in your application.rb require the policy_manager lib with

 `require "policy_manager"`